About the Library

 Loan Periods and Renewals

-A maximum of 10 books can be checked out.
+A maximum of 10 books can be checked out at one time.
 Unreturned books will result in a block placed on registration.
 In addition to the cost of the book, there is a $10 processing fee.

-If a book or other item is currently checked out, patrons may place a hold on the item using the place hold feature in the book catalog.
-Once the item has been returned to the library, the library staff will call you to let you know the item is ready for pick-up.
-You have three days from the phone call to pick up the item.
-Please note that holds cannot be placed on Reserve Items.
+If a book or other item is currently checked out, patrons may request the item using the request feature in the catalog.
+You will receive an email once the item is ready for pick up.
+Please note that requests cannot be placed on Reserve Items.

 - Fines and fees incurred by students must be paid at the library the items were borrowed from.